 Upgrade or reinstall?

 I recommend that you set up a new server and make sure that the new mail server is working correctly before you start migrating existing email users to it.
 You may argue that Debian can be upgraded easily using “apt-get dist-upgrade” but that is very dangerous on a live mail server.
-Automatic configuration changes may have evil side effects and you may lose emails.
+Automatic configuration changes may have evil side effects and you will likely lose emails.
 At least you are causing a serious downtime for your users.

 Read before you type